Introduction to Teradata Temporary Tables

 Why do I need ON COMMIT DELETE ROWS?

-Here is a practical example of how to use ON COMMIT DELETE ROWS.
+Here is an example of how to apply ON COMMIT DELETE ROWS practically.

 BT;